Rizwan-Khan-1998/Bankist/README.md

 ## Project Highlights

 - **DOM Manipulation**: I have mastered the art of manipulating the Document Object Model (DOM) using JavaScript.
-This includes working with event listeners, event bubbling and capturing, event delegation, and traversing through the DOM to create dynamic and responsive web pages.
+This includes working with event listeners, event bubbling and capturing, event delegation, and traversing through the DOM to create dynamic web pages.

 - **Intersection Observer API**: I have utilized the Intersection Observer API to create animations triggered by scrolling.
-This adds a visually appealing and interactive element to the website, making it more engaging for users.
+This adds a visually appealing and interactive element to the website.

-- **Tabbed Component**: I have implemented a tabbed component that allows users to switch between different sections of content within a single webpage.
-This enhances the user experience by organizing and presenting information in a structured manner.
+- **Tabbed Component**: I have implemented a tabbed component that allows users to switch between different content.

 - **Sticky Navbar**: I have designed and implemented a sticky navigation bar that remains fixed at the top of the page as the user scrolls.
-This provides easy navigation and enhances the overall usability of the website.

 - **Slider**: I have created a slider component that allows users to view and interact with a series of images or content in a visually appealing and user-friendly way.